BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   Remember that guns and shields aren't easily acquireable outside of enemy equipment, so choosing the "Stock" preset here may hamper your own gear loadout.
 Epic treasure chests will no longer help out, etc.

+* **Rarity Drop Rates**: This is another mutually-exclusive category.
+In the default configuration, enemies will *always* drop the weapon+shield that they have equipped.
+To give a percent chance of dropping the lower rarities, to prevent an overabundance of unwanted gear, you can opt to do so in here.
+  Purples, E-Tech, Gemstones, and Legendaries will always drop, though.

 * **Boss Unique Weapon Frequency**: This is another mutually-exclusive category, so you can only choose one option.
 It will let you choose how